-Bookmark it and check it frequently!
+Check the website frequently!
 You are responsible for all information posted on the website, including announcements and homework assignments.

 Prerequisites: Math 122/142 (Calculus II).
 You should have some experience with the basics of vectors (see, e.g., chapters 9-10 of Stewart's Calculus: Concepts and Contexts, KU edition) and with some multivariable calculus (chapters 11-12 of Stewart).
 A linear algebra course such as Math 290 is helpful, but not required.